ABOUT US

 Mari has a huge heart for youth and it grows every time he sees more in need.
 Mari spoke at Joy Closet’s Vision dinner and was overjoyed to know that he would be blessed with the opportunity to share his story and express the need for such a cause as Joy Closet’s.
 He now joins Joy Closet as one of their Eagle Fly Program managers.
 He’s ecstatic to see how he can help grow, progress and improve the communities we live and serve in by mentoring this upcoming generation.

 Meet Emily!
-She is the wife of Hopkinsville native Zach and the mother to a sweet baby boy due July 2023.
+She is the wife of Hopkinsville native Zach and the mother to a sweet baby boy born in July 2023.
 Emily is originally from Bowling Green.
 She has a degree in Child and Family Studies from Western Kentucky University and currently she is enrolled at The University of Kentucky to obtain her Master in Social Work.
 Emily has worked in the field of early childhood education for the last 10 years.
 She is excited to join the Joy Closet team and continue to work with children of all ages and their families.